IKEA year in review

 Your name, professional details including your CV, other work details when relevant, such as what team you might be a part of in your organization, as well as your picture, voice, and comments you may have supplied us with regarding our or your business.

-Legitimate interest (Article 6.1 (f) GDPR).The processing is necessary for purposes of our legitimate interest to be able to keep our products and brand relevant and up to date and inform our customers about the identity of the people and organizations who support us in our development process.
+Performance of a contract (Article 6.1 (b) GDPR) The processing is necessary for the performance of the agreement that you have with us as a designer, model, performer, etc. The processing is necessary for purposes of our legitimate interest to be able to keep our products and brand relevant and up to date and inform our customers about the identity of the people and organizations who support us in our development process. |

 For internal communication across IKEA as well as with IKEA affiliates and business partners.